rezataeb/Machine-Learning-Projects/README.md

 - Predicting the freshness for a new review
 - Use TF-IDF weighting instead of word count to improve the model
 - Try Random Forest algorithm and compare the result with the previous models

+## Fourth Project : "Clustering"

+This piece is an